Get a whiff of this: body odor changes in menopause

 Reduce stress.
 Yeah, we can never type this with a straight face either, but if you can lessen stress, obviously you’ll sweat less and you’ll produce less of the anxiety sweat that’s stronger in odor.
 Meditation and yoga are great ways to quiet the mind, and an easy walk in a natural setting can ease anxiety.

 Be prepared.
 Being anxious about being anxious seems counterproductive; being prepared is better.
-If you tend to sweat a lot from hot flashes or you’re just more aware of your body’s odor, carry some wipes like our Cleansing Cloths to refresh and reduce body odor whenever you feel you need it.
+If you tend to sweat a lot from hot flashes or you’re just more aware of your body’s odor, carry some wipes like our Vaginal wipes Cleansing Cloths to refresh and reduce body odor whenever you feel you need it.
 Just be sure any wash you use is gentle enough for frequent application, particularly if you’re using it on your intimate area.

 Supplements.
 Adding specific supplements has helped many women control body odor better.
-Some women report managing menopause symptoms with phytoestrogens such as black cohosh, dong quai and soy, but do be careful with these as they can interfere and interact with other medications.
+Some women report managing menopause symptoms with black cohosh, dong quai and soy, but do be careful with these as they can interfere and interact with other medications.
 There are other, non-estrogenic supplements as well, such as Macafem, that may help reduce body odor.
 As always, talk to your doctor before introducing new treatments!

 Medical interventions.
 Somewhat more dramatic routes require treatment by medical professionals.
 You can get prescription-strength deodorants which contain more aluminum chloride.
 There’s also Botox (yup), which can paralyze sweat glands and reduce excessive sweating, but this requires repeat treatment in a few months.